boramgaudet/hotel-booking-segmentation/README.md

 # Customer Segmentation for Marriott Hotel Bookings

-## About
-This was a group project completed during my MSBA program at UC Irvine.
-I collaborated with my team on the analysis and helped translate the clustering results into business insights and recommendations.

 ## Overview
 This project segments Marriott’s online booking customers using clustering to better understand different booking behaviors and support targeted marketing and revenue strategies.